clement-moulin-frier/pyvrep_epuck/README.md

 This page describes how to set up and run a practical session.
 We assume that your computer has been booted on the Linux Ubuntu operating system (available in the classroom).
 So if your are currently on Windows, you have to restart your machine to boot on Ubuntu instead.

 First, open the file manager by clicking on the icon that looks like a yellow folder in the menu vertical bar on the left of the desktop.
-Go in `Documents` and create a new folder called `rti2016`.
+Go in `Documents` and create a new folder called `rti2016` (right-click in the file manager window and choose `Carpeta nova`).
 This is in this folder that we will copy all the material necessary for the practical sessions.

 Then, download the V-REP robot simulator [here](http://coppeliarobotics.com/V-REP_PRO_EDU_V3_3_2_64_Linux.tar.gz).
 Save it in the directory we just created, which is `Documents/rti2016`.

 Once the download is done, go to the `Documents/rti2016` directory in the file manager.
 Extract the archive by right-clicking on it and choosing `Extreu aquì`.

 Now open a terminal (the `>_` icon on the left pane of your desktop).
-Go to the directory you've just extracted by entering the following command (press `Enter` to execute it:
+Go to the directory you've just extracted by entering the following command (press `Enter` to execute it):

     cd Documents/rti2016/V-REP_PRO_EDU_V3_3_2_64_Linux